TrellixVulnTeam/swahilipython_SCMU/Doc/howto/unicode.rst

 Converting Between File Encodings
 '''''''''''''''''''''''''''''''''

-The :class:`~codecs.StreamRecoder` class can transparently convert between encodings, taking a stream that returns data in encoding #1 and behaving like a stream returning data in encoding #2.
+The :class:`~codecs.StreamRecoder` kundi can transparently convert between encodings, taking a stream that returns data in encoding #1 and behaving like a stream returning data in encoding #2.